kw7oe/kw7oe.github.io/content/posts/essential-date-functions-for-grouping-in-postgresql.md

 ## Wrap Up

-Through the post, we have gone through different business requirement and implemented it iteratively using different date function in PostgreSQL.
+Through the post, we have gone through the business requirement and implemented it iteratively using different date function in PostgreSQL.
 To sum
 up: